-Pradyuman murder: Victim's lawyer claims he was attacked by Delhi police officer; senior official says lawyer was 'restrained'
+Ryan school murder: Victim's lawyer claims he was attacked by Delhi Police officer; senior official says lawyer was 'restrained' - Firstpost

 Thekriwal identified the Delhi Police cop as Sanjeev Singh Yadav, through his name plate on his uniform.

-Pradyuman Thakur, 7, a student of class 2 at Ryan International School was found murdered in the school premises on 8 September.
+The Class 2 student of Ryan International School was found murdered in the school premises on 8 September.

 However, a senior Delhi Police official denied the incident, saying the lawyer was only restrained as he had strayed into the "VIP route".